-The reason for this mental holiday is that the April edition of The Marine Biologist magazine will focus on Arctic research, and in particular how the UK marine research community has been collaborating with its Russian counterparts.
+The reason for this mental - perhaps I should say virtual - holiday is that the April edition of The Marine Biologist magazine focuses on Arctic research, and in particular how the UK marine research community has been collaborating with its Russian counterparts.

 The Arctic region is warming faster than anywhere else on Earth, and the Arctic Ocean is predicted to have its first ice-free summer by 2035.
-Understanding what is happening, and predicting the consequences for marine life and for the hundreds of millions of people who depend directly or indirectly on the sea is a scientific priority.
+Understanding what is happening to ecosystems across this vast and inaccessible region, and predicting the consequences for marine life and for the hundreds of millions of people who depend directly or indirectly on the sea is a scientific priority.
 A few of the highlights coming up are:

 - MOSAiC: find out about the largest Arctic expedition in history which took place in 2020 involving scientists from 35 countries.

 - An interview with top UK scientists about the RRS Sir David Attenborough, the UK's new polar research vessel.